Agricultural Sciences (Master’s)

 The Transformation Management for Sustainable Agri-Food Systems major in the Master’s program in Agricultural Sciences focuses on the interactions of agricultural production with the environment and society.
 If you have completed a Bachelor’s degree with an agricultural or environmental science focus, this is the program for you.

-• Bachelor’s degree in agricultural sciences, environmental sciences, geography, or related subjects (including agricultural biology and biobased products and bioenergy) from a university in Germany or abroad or from a university of applied sciences with at least 3 years of standard study time (180 ECTS in total) (for further “related subjects,” see Annex 2 of the admission regulations)
+• Bachelor’s degree in agricultural sciences, environmental sciences, geography, or related subjects (including agricultural biology and biobased products and bioenergy) from a university in Germany or abroad or from a university of applied sciences with at least 3 years of standard study time (180 ECTS in total) (for more information on “related subjects,” see Annex 2 of the Admission Regulations)

 • If the final grade or grade point average of this degree is not above average, special aptitude for the degree program can be proven if necessary (for details see Admission Regulations § 4).